AnHosu/iot_poc/publishing.md

 # Publishing to AWS
 In this tutorial we will obtain a value from a sensor and publish it to a topic on AWS.
-No added shenanigans; this is as simple as it gets.
+No added shenanigans; this is as simple as it gets.<br>

-# Registering the Sensor in IoT Core
-Before we can start connecting a sensor to AWS, we need to register the sensor or system as a so-called Thing in AWS IoT Core.
-The docs have a [getting started guide](https://docs.aws.amazon.com/iot/latest/developerguide/register-device.html "AWS IoT docs")
-# Setting up the SDK

-# Scripting
-It is finally time to code.
-Let us review what we are trying to do.
-At the core of it we want to grab a reading from the sensor, wrap it in a message with some useful metadata, and publish that to AWS IoT.
+At the core of it, we want to grab a reading from the sensor, wrap it in a message with some useful metadata, and publish that to AWS IoT.
 We will want to do that continuosly on a loop, meaning that our script should end up being structured as follows.<br>
 ```
 Prepare the sensor
 Set up connection to AWS